micosmin/expenseApp/README.md

 end
 ```

+Hard-coding test end to end - sliming the test.
+Will come back to implement behavior properly

 Step 1: Pass the test with the simplest implementation possibile

 - Create an app method inside the describe block.
 This is needed by Rack::Test